 5. National Parks

-If you are looking for more inspiration on Open Water Swimming around Croatia’s Dalmatian coast then check out our Croatian Island Hopping trip page.
+If you are looking for more inspiration on Open Water Swimming around Croatia’s Dalmatian coast then check out our Croatian swimming holiday page.

-Apart from our 7-day island hopping trip we also operate a 5-day Elaphiti islands Dubrovnik swimming trip in southern Dalmatia.
+Apart from our 7-day island hopping trip in northern Dalmatia we also operate a 5-day Elaphiti islands Dubrovnik swimming trip in southern Dalmatia.
 We hope to see you in the Croatian water soon!